estebansep1/PongGame/README.md

 This project uses the following technologies and resources:

 - HTML, CSS, and JavaScript for the game implementation and user interface.
-- Google Fonts API with the "Permanent Marker" font for the game title.
+- [Google Fonts API](https://fonts.google.com/): Used for the "Permanent Marker" font used in the game title.
-- Canvas element for rendering the game board and animations.
+- [Canvas Element](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API): Utilized to render the game board and animations in the Pong game.

 ## Game Mechanics